tslocke/hobo/doc/manual/lifecycles.markdown

 # Validations

-TO DO

-Short version: validations have been extended so you can give the name of a lifecycle step to the :on option. e.g.
+Validations have been extended so you can give the name of a lifecycle step to the :on option. e.g.

     validates_presence_of :notes, :on => :submit
 {.ruby}